 Applications from prospective candidates are invited up until

-30 November, for a scholarship the following year.
+31st January for a scholarship later in the same year.
 Applicants are required to explain how they would benefit from a scholarship.

-Applications are assessed at our pre-selection meeting in February, by our experienced team, consisting of FSDP Trustees, our medical team and our flying instructors.
-This determines which applicants are invited as candidates to the next stage at RAF Cranwell in March or April.
+Applications are assessed at our pre-selection meeting in February by our experienced team, consisting of FSDP Trustees, our medical team and our flying instructors.
+This determines which applicants are invited as candidates to the next stage at RAF Cranwell in March.

-Over three days, candidates will participate in two interviews, undergo a medical to ensure they will be fit enough to fly, have a chance to climb in and out of an aircraft similar to that they might get to fly in, and also get to meet our flying instructors.
+Over three days at RAF Cranwell, candidates will participate in two interviews, undergo a medical to ensure they will be fit enough to fly, have a chance to climb in and out of an aircraft similar to that they might get to fly in, and also get to meet our flying instructors.
 Candidates are encouraged to ask questions at every stage, and our scholar mentors are there to help them along the way.
-The selection centre is held at RAF Cranwell in Lincolnshire.
+The selection process is held at RAF Cranwell in Lincolnshire.

 Shortly after Cranwell selection, successful candidates are advised if they have been awarded a scholarship by the Selection Board.
 Successful candidates will also be advised of their training partner and nominated flying school.

 We’ve found that whether a candidate is successful or not in being awarded a scholarship they gain an awful lot through the process, and continue to stay in contact with FSDP and new friends made through Cranwell.
 This is something we actively encourage through our regular family days throughout the year, as well as staying in contact through our Facebook page.